-There are already plenty of successful examples out there that show that change can and does happen if there is awareness and will enough to do so!
+There are already plenty of successful examples that show that change can and does happen if there is enough awareness and will to do so!

-In particular, small-scale, rod&reel-based fisheries are a very sustainable and population-friendly alternative to large-scale vessel and net-based fishing.
+In particular, small-scale, rod and reel-based fisheries are a very sustainable and population-friendly alternative to large-scale vessel and net-based fishing.

 Here are a few more shining examples of bluefin tuna stock protection and fisheries management efforts from all around the world: